Multi-GI 5 Reviews: The right probiotic blend for you?

 Rating: 6.5 / 10

-At first glance, Multi GI 5 doesn't appear to be a great deal.
-It contains only five probiotic species and costs more than some competitors with two or three times as many in their blends.
-Once you get over the sticker shock, you might notice an offer to save by creating a free account.
-We highly recommend you do this if you're interested in Multi GI 5 or any Unify Health Labs product.
-Our team found savings ranging from 20-40% on certain products, including Multi GI 5, and we were not inundated by constant promotional emails or any other form of aggressive marketing.
+At first glance, Multi-GI 5 doesn't appear to be a great deal.
+It contains only five probiotic species and costs more than some competitors that have two or three times as many in their blends.
+But once you get over the sticker shock, you might notice an offer to save by creating a free account.
+We highly recommend you do this if you're interested in Multi-GI 5 or any Unify Health Labs product.
+Our team found savings ranging from 20-40% on certain products, including Multi-GI 5, and we were not inundated by constant promotional emails or any other form of aggressive marketing.

 Single-bottle purchaseThree-bottle purchaseSix-bottle purchase